mmore500/waves/blog/_posts/aria-lanea-blog.md

 2. Most of the time, you will end up testing every method in a file, so make sure you have a clear list of the methods/a comprehensive strategy to make sure you get them all.
 Also, make sure you test all variations of a function: if a function has both a templated and non-templated version, both should get checked.
 3. Many times MABE2 files will inherit from a parent class.
 It is always a good idea to glance through the parent class.
 You should check specifically for virtual functions/variables that should get overrriden in the file you're checking.
 Don't forget to also look for functions from the parent class that aren't overridden though!
 4. When you see that an error message would be printed to the console, make sure you check that the error gets triggered correctly!
 Bonus points if you also check that the correct error message is written out to the console.
 You can do that by modifying your

-+ Assert issue
-- Makefile must have debugging turned on (use with pointer tracking)
-- NDEFDEBUG flag in ErrorManager.
-+ Put things in MABE.cpp file to check if they work (isolate the issue)
-+ lldb/gdb then bt to frame number
-- check Empirical test files for example usage/tests (only helpful if they're implemented)
-+ Copy paste from old test files to preserve boiler plate stuff
-+ ONLY INCLUDE the file you're testing, not stuff included from .hpp file
-+ once you get one test up and running, it gets easier!
-+ ask for help! especially for understanding what the .hpp file does
-- check booleans actually reset

-What to look for when testing
-+ test all booleans
-+ test every method
-+ make sure to check parent class for virtual overrrides in derived class
-+ make sure to check parent class for non-overridden functions
-- any time you print an error message to the console, you should check that an error is thrown
-- side note, also check error message is the right one
--

-- Testing Asserts: In almost every file we wanted to be able to test that asserts had been thrown when expected.
-However, asserts typically terminate a program, making this difficult.
-Luckily, empirical has a file that implements a "non-terminating assert trigger" which is perfect for unit testing.
-All we had to do was use the macro `#define EMP_TDEBUG` and the boolean `emp::assert_last_fail` combined with `emp::assert_clear` to reset the boolean to test that asserts had been thrown when expected.

-- Segmentation Faults: When setting up mabe objects or calling methods on these objects we would sometimes run into segmentation faults (files trying to read/write to an illegal memory location).
+5. **Segmentation Faults:** When setting up mabe objects or calling methods on these objects we would sometimes run into segmentation faults (files trying to read/write to an illegal memory location).
 Catch2 made this difficult to debug since it would crash at the beginning of the test case and not give specific line numbers of what calls caused the crash.
 To work around this we would put the broken code into `MABE.cpp` along with the function:

 ```cpp
 void REQUIRE(bool b){